zpincus/IOTool/README.md

 (high-impedance) means that it will not drive a circuit in any direction.
 (The pin is set to input and the internal pull-up resistor is disabled.)

-**Enable PWM:** `pm pin value`, where _pin_ is a one- or two-character pin name, and _value_ is a PWM duty cycle in either an 8-bit (0 ≤ _value_ < 2^8) or 10-bit (0 ≤ _value_ < 2^10) range, depending on the pin specified.
-There are
+**Enable PWM on a pin:** `pm pin value`, where _pin_ is a one- or two-character pin name, and _value_ is a PWM duty cycle in either an 8-bit (0 ≤ _value_ < 2^8) or 10-bit (0 ≤ _value_ < 2^10) range, depending on the pin
-six PWM capable pins: two 8-bit pins with a PWM frequency of 62.5 kHz (AVR pins B7 and D0, and Arduino pins 11 and 3), two 8-bit pins at 31.25 kHz (AVR C7 and D7 / Arduino 13 and 6), and two 10-bit pins at 15.625 kHz (AVR B5 and
+specified.
+There are six PWM capable pins: two 8-bit pins with a PWM frequency of 62.5 kHz (AVR pins B7 and D0, and Arduino pins 11 and 3), two 8-bit pins at 31.25 kHz (AVR C7 and D7 / Arduino 13 and 6), and two 10-bit pins at 15.625
-B6 / Arduino 9 and 10).
+kHz (AVR B5 and B6 / Arduino 9 and 10).
 Note: these PWM frequencies are for a chip clocked at 16 MHz.
 For other clock speeds, adjust accordingly.

-**Send and Receive Serial Data to/from Host** `cr` (character receive) and `ct value` (character transmit), where 0 ≤ value < 2^8.
+**Send and Receive Serial Data to/from Host:** `cr` (character receive) and `ct value` (character transmit), where 0 ≤ value < 2^8.
 These commands are useful for synchronizing script execution with the host computer.
 If the `cr` command is issued, execution halts until a single byte is sent from the